galihru/iotgithub/README.md

 ## About

-This GitHub Action generates an IoT dashboard with a chart using JSON data.
+This GitHub Action (GA) automates the creation of a fully functional IoT dashboard that visualizes data using interactive charts.
+The GA is integrated with the Arduino IDE platform.
+You can integrate this GA by using the `githubiot` module in the `.ino` code.
+Then, upload the code to one of your microcontrollers (ESP32 or ESP8266).

+---

 * [Usage](#usage)
 * [Inputs](#inputs)